hagemon/MetricBaselines/README.md

 ### dataset.py

-Implementation of Dataset class and interfaces of getting dataset and data loader.
+Implementations of Dataset class and interfaces of getting dataset and data loader.

 ### model.py